sylv/apollo/README.md

 Apollo is a tool to organise your media library.
 It uses the undocumented IMDb Search API for fast and reliable title lookups.
 This is still experimental, so installation and usage is vague.

+# to-do

+- [ ] Subtitles are not handled correctly.
+They should have their language in the path.

 # command-line use

 ```bash